GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 ### Notes & Guidance

-You need to set the environment variable `DATAFORM_REPOSITORY_ID` to the repository id configured in Challenge 4.
+You need to set the environment variable `DATAFORM_REPOSITORY_ID` to the repository name (not the development workspace) configured in Challenge 4.